8

 – Someone

-May 14 at 16:14
+Commented May 14, 2023 at 16:14

 • $\begingroup$ The line is blurred, because every new invention may fall in one or the other way.
 Common sense will rule, until authorities will explicit tag stuff.
 So, why a paper plane is an "aircraft" (designed to fly), but not your lost umbrella (because of high winds)?
 (Exhausts are designed to travel in the air).
-Do no try to interpret laws like an engineer document (but also the contrary: there are a lot of interpretation and implicit conventions). $\endgroup$ May 15 at 9:46
+Do no try to interpret laws like an engineer document (but also the contrary: there are a lot of interpretation and implicit conventions). $\endgroup$ Commented May 15, 2023 at 9:46

 • 1

-$\begingroup$ Oh yay, an argument about definitions. $\endgroup$ May 15 at 18:38
+$\begingroup$ Oh yay, an argument about definitions. $\endgroup$ Commented May 15, 2023 at 18:38

 • 1